Temporary Food Facility (TFF)

 Following the Temporary Food Facility (TFF) Guidelines (see Resources) will assist food facility Organizers and Operators in providing safe food to the public by meeting the minimum standards of the State Health Code.

-The person, or Organizer, responsible for the event must complete the Organizer's Forms Packet (see Resources) and is responsible for organizing all participating temporary food facilities.
-Each temporary food facility must complete the Temporary Booth Packet (see Resources).
+The person, or Organizer, responsible for the event must complete the Event Organizer Application and is responsible for organizing all participating temporary food facilities.
+Each temporary food facility must complete the Temporary Food Facility (Booth) Application (see Resources).
 The Organizer's Forms and Temporary Booth Forms must be submitted to Environmental Health Services at least two weeks prior to the date community event is scheduled to commence.